iqtree/iqtree.github.io/doc/AliSim.md

     mpirun -np 10 --map-by node:PE=4 --rank-by core iqtree2-mpi --alisim many_large_alignment -t tree.nwk --length 1000000 -m JC --num-alignments 100 -nt 4

 This example uses 10 MPI processes, each having 4 threads (i.e. a total of 40 threads will be run) to simulate 100 large alignments under the Juke-Cantor model from the input tree `tree.nwk` with the sequence length of 1,000,000 sites.

+**NOTES**: Our MPI implementation supports Indels as the original version of AliSim, while the OpenMP algorithm does not.
+Therefore, one can employ only MPI to simulate many alignments with Indels.

 Command reference
 -----------------